mjbradvica/personal-website-articles/2021/blazor-series/routing-with-variables-in-blazor.md

 Note: At the time I am writing this, constant interpolated strings are in a preview stage.
 That will allow you to cut down on the repetition in this file.

-And yes, you can use routes with parameters as well:
+You can use routes with parameters as well:

 ```csharp
     public static class PageRoutes